 Tip from the editor:

 Book a boat trip with the Volendam Marken Express and discover the little village of Marken.
 You can call in at Sijtje Boes, walk through the small old streets, and drink a cup of coffee at the old harbor.
-You can also get your photo taken in a traditional costume while you're on the boat trip.
 Or book the pancake arrangement and have a taste of a typical Dutch pannenkoek on the idyllic island of Marken with its magical lighthouse.